ui/django-thumbnails/README.md

     image = ImageField(pregenerated_sizes=["small", "large", "medium")
 ```

-When deleting file you can opt to retain thumbnails, by set `with_thumbnails` to False:
+When deleting an image, you can opt to retain thumbnails by doing this:
 ``` python
 banner.image.delete(with_thumbnails=False)
 ```